Hendrikjen/pedigree_programme/README.md

  # pedigree programme

 The programme, described in the following, is a pedigree analysis tool, which was developed and implemented as part of a bioinformatic's master thesis in 2023 at Leipzig University.
-It is a C++ written console application, which was designed to calculate dyadic relatedness coefficients from a given pedigree without being limited by the number of considered generations, the number of individuals, or the depth N OF GENERATION IS SAME AS DEPTH? and incompleteness of the pedigree itself.
-Additionally, the programme provides some further information about the respective relatedness paths between the focal individuals, such as the name and sex of ancestors along the path, the most DISTANT OR RECENT? common ancestors, the kinlabel BETTER KIN CLASS (e.g. siblings or cousins), or the minimal detectable inbreeding value for each individual.
-The functionality and accuracy was adequately tested with multiple simulated populations as well as with an existing multi-generational pedigree established for the free-ranging population of rhesus macacaque (Macaca mulatta) on the island of Cayo Santiago (Puerto Rico, USA) that covers a time span of over 60 years and consists of a total of 12 049 individuals [^1].
-Contrary to other pedigree analysis, which are often limited in the number of considered generations (like [^1]), the graph-theoretical approach NEEDS REF! enables a generational unrestricted calculation of the dyadic relatedness coefficients.
+It is a C++ written console application, that was designed to calculate dyadic relatedness coefficients from a given pedigree without being limited by the number of considered generations, the number of individuals, or the incompleteness of the pedigree itself.
+Additionally, the programme provides some further information about the respective relatedness paths between the focal individuals, such as the name and sex of ancestors along the path, the most recent common ancestors (LCA = lowest common ancestor), the kin class (e.g. siblings or cousins), or the minimal detectable inbreeding value for each individual.
+The functionality and accuracy were adequately tested with multiple simulated populations as well as with an existing multi-generational pedigree established for the free-ranging population of rhesus macaques (Macaca mulatta) on the island of Cayo Santiago (Puerto Rico, USA) that covers a time span of over 60 years and consists of a total of 12 049 individuals [^1].
+Contrary to other pedigree analyses, which are often limited in the number of considered generations (like [^1]), the graph-theoretical approach AW: NEEDS REF! enables a generational unrestricted calculation of the dyadic relatedness coefficients.

-Since scientists working on wild populations often have to deal with partial pedigrees (mainly due to unknown sires), the second part of the programme focuses on the implementation of an adapted simulated annealing algorithm to find the best solution for a fully-reconstructed pedigree based on realized relatedness values THIS NEEDS TO BE DEFINED USING THE TERM IBD, obtained from whole genome sequencing data or large sets of single nucleotide polymorphisms [^2] [^3].
-Eventually, it aims to provide a pedigree without gaps for which the difference between the given realized relatedness values and the simultaneously calculated pedigree-derived relatedness coeffiecients is minimal over all dyads (see more informations in the section _Implementation/Simulated annealing_).
-While patterns of relatedness in group living animals with promiscous mating can be really complex, assessing dyadic relatedness from sequencing data is providing the most accurate way to do so.
-However, at the behavioural level it will be important to still consider kin classes (e.g. maternal half-siblings, paternal cousins etc.) instead of using a global measure of IBD.
-LASS DEN SATZ ANNIKA NOCHMAL ANSCHAUEN, SIE WEIß WAS ICH MEINE.
+Since scientists working on wild populations often have to deal with partial pedigrees (mainly due to unknown sires), the second part of the programme focuses on the implementation of an adapted simulated annealing algorithm to find the best solution for a fully-reconstructed pedigree based on "true" relatedness values.
+True relatedness means in this context dyadic relatedness values, that provide more information about the individuals with incomplete ancestry, than can be obtained from the partial pedigree, like relatedness values calculated from a fully-reconstructed pedigree or - closer to a realistic application - realised relatedness values.
+Realised relatedness (the proportion of DNA two individuals actually share instead of an average) can be estimated based on the length and number of IBD segments.
+Identified through dense and genome-wide sets of SNPs (single nucleotide polymorphisms) in whole genome sequencing data, short identity-by-descent (IBD) segments indicate rather distant kin due to more meioses in between, that are responsible for the length reduction [^2] [^3].
+Eventually, the algorithm aims to provide a pedigree without gaps for which the difference between the given realised relatedness values and the simultaneously calculated pedigree-derived relatedness coefficients is minimal over all dyads (see more information in the section _Implementation/Simulated annealing_).
+While patterns of relatedness in group-living animals with promiscuous mating can be really complex, assessing dyadic relatedness from sequencing data is providing the most accurate way to do so.
+However, at the behavioural level it will be important to still consider kin classes (e.g. maternal half-siblings, paternal cousins, etc.) instead of using a global measure of IBD.

 ## Getting Started
 <details>